How to certify a vernal pool.

-How to certify a vernal pool.**

->

-> How to find on-line maps of certified and potential vernal pools
+How to find on-line maps of certified and potential vernal pools

-> To find the Mass GIS map of Certified and Potential Vernal Pool locations in Massachusetts, go to the MassGIS website , and click on “Oliver”, the MassGIS mapping tool.
+To find the Mass GIS map of Certified and Potential Vernal Pool locations in Massachusetts, go to the MassGIS website , and click on “Oliver”, the MassGIS mapping tool.

-> The map may take a few minutes to load depending on the speed of your computer.
+The map may take a few minutes to load depending on the speed of your computer.
 A map of Massachusetts will appear.
 At the top, there is a tool bar with a +magnifying glass.
 Click on the +magnifying glass, then click-and-drag a box around the area you are interested in.
 Wait for the map to reload.
-You may need to do this a couple of times to zoom into where you want.
+You may need to do this a few times to zoom into your desired area.

-> - USGS Topographic Maps
+- USGS Topographic Maps

-> You can view only one of these map types at a time, (topographic map or ortho photo) not both.
+You can view only one of these map types at a time, (topographic map or ortho photo) not both.
 You can turn them on and off by checking the box in the Active Data Layer section.
 If you have both layers checked (turned on) the one that is higher up in the list will show.

-> To see the Certified Vernal Pools and Potential Vernal Pools look in the Available Data Layers section:
+To see the Certified Vernal Pools and Potential Vernal Pools look in the Available Data Layers section:

-> - Conservation/Recreation – Natural Heritage Data – NHESP Certified Vernal Pools
+- Conservation/Recreation – Natural Heritage Data – NHESP Certified Vernal Pools